wingkeet/ask/README.md

 - The file `ask.js` has zero external dependencies.

 ### Getting Started
-Call the `ask` function with an array of choices followed by options.
+Call the `ask` function with an array of choices followed by an `options` argument.
 ```
 const ask = require('./ask')